smithy-lang/smithy-java/README.md

 }
 ```

-Our project is now configured to generate Java code from our model.
+Your project is now configured to generate Java code from our model.
 To execute a build run the
 gradle `build` task for your project.
 To compile the generated code as part of your project,
 add the generated package to your `main` sourceSet.
 For example:
 ```kotlin